-If it costs under $2500, the entire amount is deductible the current year.
+If each item costs under $2500, you can choose to deduct the entire amount in the current year.
 If greater than $2500, the deduction is spread out over the life of the equipment (i.e. depreciated).
-Your bookkeeping program should do the math for you.
+Your bookkeeping program should help do the math for you.

 Exp: Insurance Insurance (Line 15)

 Liability insurance, equipment insurance, etc. (not medical insurance)